carlosvalenciano/credit-risk-classification/README.md

 ## Overwiew of Analysis

--The purpose of the analysis is to create and evaluate the accuracy of a data model that predicts the credity worthiness of potential borrowers from peer-to-peer lending services
+-The purpose of the analysis is to create and evaluate the accuracy of a data model that predicts the credit worthiness of potential borrowers from peer-to-peer lending services.

--The financial data the information was on the size of the loan
+-The financial data the information was on the size of the loan:

-  -its interest rate
+   - Interest rate
-  -the borrower's income
+   -  Borrower's income
-  -the debt to income ratio
+   -  Debt to Income Ratio
-  -the number of accounts the borrower held -derogatory marks against the borrower
+   -  Number of accounts the Borrower held
+   -  Derogatory marks against the borrower
-  -the total debt
+   -  Total debt

 The dataset (77,537 data points) was split into training and testing sets.
 The training set was used to build an initial logistic regression model (Logistic Regression Model 1) using the LogisticRegression module from scikit-learn.
 This Logistic Regression Model was then applied to the testing dataset.
 The purpose of the model was to determine whether a loan to the borrower in the testing set would be low- or high-risk and results are summarized below.